 1. Solar System Size Needs

-The only way to definitively know how many solar panels you’ll need is to get a professional assessment.
+The only way to definitively know the number of solar panels you’ll need is to get a professional assessment.
 However, you can get a rough solar panel estimate by following these five steps:

 - Calculate how much energy you use with data from your monthly electric bill

 - Assess your roof space and the amount of sunlight your home receives